tuosuniversity/Vellum/Output/EN/Aware But Stuck/24_Skill_of_Letting_Go.md

 ## Article 3

-### SEO-Optimized Title: Master Your Mind: A High-Level Look at the Quantum Mindfulness Framework
+### Master Your Mind: A High-Level Look at the Quantum Mindfulness Framework

 **Article Body:**